Allen B. DuMont: Radio and early interest in television

 In 1915, DuMont became the youngest American to obtain a first class commercial radio operator's license at age 14.
 The following summer, he worked as a radio operator aboard a coastal steamer making runs from New York to Providence, Rhode Island.
 As the summers went by, he made his way to the Caribbean, South America and, after World War I, to Europe, where, during the summer of 1922, he was stuck in Copenhagen for months because of a dock workers' strike.

 After graduating from Rensselaer in 1924, DuMont worked at the Westinghouse Lamp Company in Bloomfield, New Jersey, in charge of radio tube production.
 There he increased production from 500 tubes per day to an astounding 50,000 tubes per day.
 Management gave him a $500 bonus, a small raise, and devised the "Westinghouse Award" to recognize his accomplishments.
 The Westinghouse Award was later presented as a scholarship award to high school seniors showing promise in a field of science (later the Intel Science Talent Search) and continues to this day as the Regeneron Science Talent Search.

-By 1928, DuMont was searching for new opportunities and was wooed by Dr. Lee de Forest, a radio pioneer who developed the audion tube, the original voice amplifier for radio reception.
+By 1928, DuMont was searching for new opportunities and was wooed by Lee de Forest, a radio pioneer who developed the audion tube, the original voice amplifier for radio reception.
 De Forest had had a checkered career as an inventor and several failed business ventures.
 DuMont was hired by the de Forest Radio Telephone & Telegraph Company as vice president and production manager for radio tubes.
 He revamped the factory with newly designed machinery: "a high speed sealing machine, automatic grid winding and welding machine, base branding machine, basing and wire cutting machine, high-frequency bombarder and numerous tube-characteristic test sets and life racks."
 Factory capacity was increased to 30,000 tubes per day.

 When De Forest took over the mechanical television system of C. Francis Jenkins, DuMont turned his attention to television.
 He was involved in the first television transmissions from W2XCD in Passaic.
 But DuMont realized that clear images would need the development of scanning in a cathode-ray tube.
 DuMont worked to improve television transmission and reception and implored De Forest for funds to build a long-lasting cathode-ray tube for television reception.
 De Forest denied DuMont's request because De Forest's investors were demanding better returns.
 DuMont subsequently resigned at the same time that De Forest sold his radio manufacturing business to David Sarnoff at RCA.